• Home

 · No-code, no training required

-· Uses anti-hallucination technology
+· Utilizes anti-hallucination technology

 Smarter Detection and Analytics

 One of the most significant contributions of AI to cybersecurity is advanced threat detection.
 AI excels at identifying what humans and static rules are often unable to detect.
-Machine learning models can analyse vast volumes of network traffic, user behaviour, and system logs in real time to identify anomalies that may signal malicious activity.
+Machine learning models can analyze vast volumes of network traffic, user behavior, and system logs in real time to identify anomalies that may signal malicious activity.
 By learning baselines of “normal” behavior, AI can flag irregularities in real time, reducing detection windows from days to seconds and enabling faster, more precise containment of threats like zero-day exploits, insider misuse, and advanced persistent threats.

 Faster, Automated Response